-Additionally, we have secured growth capital through loans with Oxford Finance Corporation, Silicon Valley Bank and GE Business Financial Services Inc. As of September 30, 2011, the current facility with this syndicate had an outstanding principal balance of \$28.2 million and we had no further available credit.
-We made interest-only payments on the outstanding balance of this facility through July 2011, and in August 2011, began making equal monthly principal and interest payments to fully amortize the balance over the remaining 30-month term.
+Additionally, we have obtained growth capital through loans with Oxford Finance LLC, Silicon Valley Bank and General Electric Capital Corporation.
+As of March 31, 2012, the current secured credit facility with this syndicate had an outstanding principal balance of \$30.0 million and we had no further credit available under this facility.
+We are currently making interest-only payments on the outstanding balance of this facility, which will continue through December 2012.
+In January 2013, we will begin making equal monthly principal and interest payments to fully amortize the balance over a 30-month term.
 In connection with the establishment of our loan agreements, we have issued warrants to the lenders to purchase shares of our stock.
-As of September 30, 2011, 63,079 shares of common stock had been issued from the exercise of such warrants.
-Warrants to purchase an additional 50,331 common shares at \$12.67 per share and 254,793 common shares at \$7.0645 per share remain outstanding from our loan agreements at September 30, 2011.
+As of March 31, 2012, 63,079 shares of common stock had been issued from the exercise of such warrants.
+Warrants to purchase an additional 50,331 common shares at \$12.67 per share, 254,793 common shares at \$7.0645 per share and 158,311 common shares at \$3.79 per share, remain outstanding from our loan agreements at March 31, 2012.